petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-3-deploying-liferay/liferay-deployment-options.md

 * Liferay PaaS - Have Liferay manage your cloud infrastructure while keeping control over your database, file storage, backups, etc.
 * Liferay SaaS - All installation, maintenance, backups, upgrades, etc. are handled by Liferay.

+!!! important
+   Key Decision: Clarity needs to understand the deployment option differences so they can choose what makes sense for their business.

 Let's go into these distinctions in further detail.

 ## Liferay Self-Hosted